 In 2017, my course, Video Games as Visual Culture was selected for the annual Arts Dean's Lecture Series.
 See more details of the innovative thinkers in games invited HERE.

-“No Country For Old Tropes: Representation and Political Affect in Red Dead Redemption 2” accepted, revising for publication in edited anthology on Red Dead game series, to be published by University of Oklahoma Press, 2022.
-(7000 words)
+"No Country For Old Tropes: Representation and Political Affect in Red Dead Redemption 2" in John Wills and Esther Wright, eds.
+Red Dead Redemption: History, Myth, and Violence in the Video Game West University of Oklahoma Press, 2023.

 “Domestic Snapshots: Female Self-Imaging Practices Then and Now” in Visual Culture Approaches to the Selfie (ed.
 Derek Conrad Murray, Routledge Nov 2021)